-- (a) Voir dire examination should be limited to matters relevant to determining whether to remove a juror for cause and to determine the juror's fairness and impartiality. - (b) To reduce the time required for voir dire, the juror questionnaire which contains basic background information regarding panel members shall be made available to counsel for each party on the day on which jury selection is to begin. - (c) The trial judge should conduct a preliminary voir dire examination.
-Counsel shall then be permitted to question panel members for a reasonable period of time. - (d) The judge should ensure that the privacy of prospective jurors is reasonably protected, and the questioning is consistent with the purpose of the voir dire process. - (e) In criminal cases, the voir dire process shall be held on the record.
+(1) Voir dire examination should be limited to matter relevant to determining whether to remove a juror for cause and to determine the juror's fairness and impartiality.

+- (2) To reduce the time required for voir dire, the juror questionnaire which contains basic background information regarding panel members shall be available to counsel for each party no later than on the day on which jury selection is to begin. - (3) The trial judge should conduct a preliminary voir dire examination.
+Counsel shall then be permitted to question panel members for a reasonable period of time. - (4) The judge should ensure that the privacy of perspective jurors is reasonably protected by utilizing numeric identification when appropriate, and the questioning is consistent with the purpose of the voir dire process. - (5) In criminal cases, the voir dire process shall be held on the record.
 In civil cases, the voir dire process shall be held on the record unless waived by the parties.